 RFID engineers are responsible for creating the technology used in RFID tags.
 They use the principles of radio frequency and electronic conductors to design new RFID tags, and to develop new uses of RFID technology.
 The role includes design work, research and innovation, and thorough testing.
 Additionally, RFID tags present some privacy concerns, so RFID engineers may also need to cater systems to protect private information, designing and developing secure systems that can be used in regulated industries.

 Most RFID engineering roles are full-time positions conducted during normal business hours.
 Overtime may be required on occasion to support deadlines or high-production times.

 RFID engineers may be employed by a variety of industries and employers.
 They may work in research and development for manufacturing companies, software development companies, or government agencies.
 They may also work for engineering companies, performing work for a variety of companies.

-Can I Become a RFID Engineer?
+How To Become a RFID Engineer

 RFID Engineer Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.